-During World War II (WWII), various transport units were formed in Accra against the Japanese and Italians.
+During World War II (WWII), various transport units were formed in Accra.
 At the end of the war, most of these units were disbanded except the 89 Tpt Coy.

 The precursor of the Unit after WWII was 89 Tpt Coy located at Rangoon Camp, Accra.
-On attainment of independence in 1957, the unit was designated as 1 MT Bn Coy.
-In 1964, it was re-designated 4 MT Coy got disbanded on 10 March 1971.
+On attainment of independence in 1957, the unit was designated as 1 MT Coy.
+In 1964, it was re-designated 4 MT Coy and disbanded on 10 March 1971.
 1 MT Bn was formed on 20 May 1971 and disbanded on 20 June 1973.
 4 MT Coy was reformed on 1 July 1973.
 In 1986 it was re-designated 1 MT Bn.
-Its current designated was made in 1987.
+Its current designated was made in 1987 as Def MT Bn.

 The primary role of the unit is to provide second and third line transport support to units’ first line transport.
 It also provides drivers for staff cars of senior officers at GHQ.